DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ### Apply for a teaching job

 To find a teaching job, you must apply to individual schools (not the Department for Education).
-Use the [Teaching Vacancies](https://teaching-vacancies.service.gov.uk/) service to search vacancies by region, subject specialism and age group.
+Use the [Teaching Vacancies](https://teaching-vacancies.service.gov.uk/) service to search for jobs by region, subject specialism and age group.
 This service also lists [teaching assistant](https://nationalcareers.service.gov.uk/job-profiles/teaching-assistant) and education support roles.
 It can be helpful to gain experience of the English education system working in a teaching assistant or support role before you apply for teaching jobs.

 For a short-term unpaid placement, try [Get school experience](https://schoolexperience.education.gov.uk/).

 Most teaching vacancies are advertised in March, April or the first half of May, with jobs starting at the beginning of the school year in September.
 Set up a [Teaching Vacancies](https://teaching-vacancies.service.gov.uk/) job alert to be updated about opportunities throughout the year.

-### Salaries and benefits

-Your salary as a teacher depends on whether you have qualified teacher status (QTS), and your level of experience.
-As an ‘unqualified teacher’ (without QTS), your salary will generally start at £18,419 outside London.
-[Salaries and benefits](/salaries-and-benefits) gives more information.

 ### Apply for qualified teacher status (QTS)

 English teacher training leads to [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts).
 However, if you’re a qualified teacher from outside the UK, [you can work as a teacher in England for up to 4 years without QTS](https://www.gov.uk/government/publications/apply-for-qualified-teacher-status-qts-if-you-teach-outside-the-uk/routes-to-qualified-teacher-status-qts-for-teachers-and-those-with-teaching-experience-outside-the-uk#qts-exemption-for-teachers-from-outside-the-uk).